Sayyat/next-i18n-auth/docs/automation.md

   that the messages are contextually accurate.
 * **Scalability**: As new error codes are introduced, simply adding them to the list and running the Gulp task ensures that they are handled consistently across all supported languages.

----

-### Conclusion:

-**Comments in your documentation** are important and useful for explaining each part of the configuration.
-I appreciate your effort in adding those, and I will keep them intact in future suggestions.